texttheater/pmb2tsv/README.md

 being part of the role filler (in which case it contains a VerbNet Role such as `Agent` or `Patient`), or as neither (in which case it is `O`).

-The conversion of CCG derivations to dependency trees tries to follow the Basic [UD](https://universaldependencies.org) guidelines.
-For details, see
+For details on the conversion from CCG derivations to dependency trees, see

     Kilian Evang (2020): Configurable Dependency Tree Extraction from CCG Derivations.
 Proceedings of the Universal Dependencies Workshop.

 To reproduce the experiments from that paper, run:

-    produce pmb-3.0.0-{en,de,it,nl}-{p00,p01}-gold.eval
+    produce pmb-3.0.0-{en,de,it,nl}-gold-{p00,p01}.eval